Hugh Possingham: Career

+In 2014 he was appointed by the New South Wales Government under Mike Baird to the independent Biodiversity Legislation Review Panel, set up to review current NSW biodiversity conservation legislation, and publish a report with recommendations for reform.
+The panel presented its final report to the Minister for the Environment on 18 December 2014, containing 43 recommendations.
+In June 2016, Possingham, as one of the Wentworth Group of Concerned Scientists, signed a submission to the government protesting the legislation that had been drafted based on the report.
+Possingham quit the panel in protest in early November 2016, saying that the advice of the four experts had been ignored, and the proposed legislation could contribute to the extinction of species owing to lax rules about the amount of land that farmers could clear "without having to find equivalent areas of offsets to preserve biodiversity".
+The legislation was enacted as the Biodiversity Conservation Act 2016, but a subsequent review in 2023 ("the Henry review" was highly critical, and some key reforms were made to the Act.

+In 2016 he joined The Nature Conservancy as its chief scientist.
+In September 2020 he was appointed the Queensland Chief Scientist, a role he held until his resignation on 31 August 2022.

-During his academic career, Possingham has published over 650 peer-reviewed papers, and supervised 135 doctoral and postdoctoral researchers.
+As of May 2021, Possingham had published over 650 peer-reviewed papers, and supervised many doctoral and postdoctoral researchers.
 He co-developed the Marxan software for systematic conservation planning, which is considered "the most significant contribution to conservation biology to emerge from Australia's research community".
 It has been used to plan terrestrial and marine protected area networks for 5% of the Earth's surface, including Australia's Great Barrier Reef.

-Public roles

 Possingham was the Queensland Chief Scientist from 2020 to 2022, where he provided high-level strategic science, research and innovation advice to the Queensland Government and acted as an ambassador for science in Queensland.